The boundary of chaos for interval mappings: Preliminaries

 where the sequence $\nu_j$ consists of the symbols $I_0,\ldots, I_m,$ where the $I_i$'s are the intervals from $I\setminus \{c_1,\ldots, c_m\}.$ Finally, we denote by

 the \emph{kneading invariant of f}.
-See \cite{dMvS} for the definition of the itinerary of a point.
+See \cite[Section II.3]{dMvS} for the definition of the itinerary of a point.

-\begin{defn} Let $f:I\to I$ be a piecewise monotone map with turning points $-1<c_1<c_2<\ldots < c_{r}<1$ and critical values $v_1<v_2<\ldots <v_{s}.$ Then, we define its \emph{shape} as the set:
+\begin{defn} Let $f\colon I\to I$ be a piecewise monotone map with turning points $-1<c_1<c_2<\ldots < c_{m}<1$ and critical values $v_1<v_2<\ldots <v_{s}.$ Then, we define its \emph{shape} as the set:

-where $j_i\in \{1,\ldots s\}$ is so that $f(c_i)=v_{j_i}.$ \end{defn} For example the map in Figure \ref{fig:shape} has shape
+where $j_i\in \{1,\ldots, s\}$ is so that $f(c_i)=v_{j_i}.$ \end{defn} For example, the map in Figure \ref{fig:shape} has shape

-The shape keeps track of the order of critical values, which critical points have which critical values and, in particular, which critical points have the same critical values.
+The shape keeps track of the linear order of the critical values in the real line, which critical points have which critical values and, in particular, which critical points have the same critical values.
 This notion of shape is useful in the study of mappings arising as renormalizations.
 Since such mappings are compositions of unimodal mappings, they have more ``symmetries'' than general polynomials.